 - Sew all the way around.
 As above with the pocket binding, you are stitching just inside the crease line.

 - Edgestitch the binding in place from the pocket side (what we consider the “top” of the oven mitt).
 Remember, in binding work, the number one rule is “slow and steady wins the race.”
 You’re sewing around a curve, which is trickier than a straight line, and you are binding several layers.
-If you have a Walking or Even Feedfoot, it will make the job easier.
+If you have a Walking or Even Feed foot or a built-in fabric feeding system, it will make the job easier.

 - Stop and start your final seam at the center bottom where the binding overlaps.